-Jamie Garroch, CEO of GMARK Ltd. and owner of i-present.co.uk, founded the company to provide presentation professionals with presentation software, content and training.
+Jamie Garroch, CEO of GMARK Ltd., founded the company in 2009 to provide presentation professionals with PowerPoint software, content and training.
 Jamie uses a range of presentation and e-learning tools on PC and Mac from PowerPoint to Keynote, Adobe CS and iSpring for presentations and Articulate Storyline for e-learning.
-He also uses PowerPoint as a programming environment to create authoring automation for his company's productivity needs, custom add-ins for clients and off-the-shelf products for presentation designers.
+He also uses PowerPoint as a programming environment to create authoring automation for his company’s productivity needs, custom add-ins for clients and off-the-shelf products for presentation designers.

 In this conversation, Jamie discusses the new Color Swatch add-in for PowerPoint 2003.

 Geetesh: Tell us about your free Color Swatch add-in for PowerPoint 2003 users and how this evolved?

 Jamie: We love problem solving at YOUpresent.
 It’s in our DNA and there’s nothing better than providing solutions to them for clients and seeing them make a difference in the real world.
 Outside of our day-to-day client responsibilities, we also love to read about the challenges people face in the wider presenting community.
 LinkedIn Groups are one of the places we find high-quality tips and discussions in addition to some real head-scratching questions.

 Recently, someone asked in the Indezine PowerPoint and Presenting Stuff group: What’s the best way to convert a PowerPoint 2010 template to PowerPoint 2003?